fredsimard/invoice_ninja_backup_bash_script/README.md

 # Invoice Ninja backup bash script
 ## What it is
-A bash script to backup self-hosted Invoice Ninja data, including the MySQL database and the Webapp, locally then remotely.
+A bash script to backup all of the self-hosted Invoice Ninja data, which includes the MySQL database and the Web app, locally then remotely.

-Due to the lack of built-in scripts to backup Invoice Ninja, and my need to create an external backup, I've put together a script with some options to backup the Invoice Ninja MySQL database and the web folder locally first, then a second script to copy this backup over SFTP/SSH.
+Due to the lack of built-in solutions to backup Invoice Ninja, and my need to have an external backup, I've put together a script with some options to backup the Invoice Ninja MySQL database and the web folder locally first, then a second script to copy this backup over SFTP/SSH.
 Then with a cronjob you can call it as often as you like.

+Of course, this could easily be adapted to other self-hosted system, like iRedMail (does a local backup on it's own, but I'm using it to do remote backups), NextCloud, etc.

 The remote backup script will sync the contents of the local folder to the specified remote folder over SSH/SFTP.
 Details below on how to create a secure connection between the local and remote machines to enable this.